Predator (fictional species)

-The Predators are an eponymous fictional extraterrestrial species from the science fiction action horror anthology media franchise Predator.
-Characterized by their ritualistic trophy hunting of other lifeforms, the race was initially conceived by screenwriters Jim and John Thomas and designed by special effects artist Stan Winston, and made its first appearance as the villain in the 1987 science fiction action horror film Predator, directed by John McTiernan.
-Depicted as large, sapient and sentient humanoid beings equipped with advanced technology such as active camouflage, directed-energy weapons, and interstellar spacecraft, they became emblematic horror villains of the late 20th century, blending the tropes of slasher villains with elements of alien invasion and militaristic survival narratives.
+The Predators are a fictional extraterrestrial species from the Predator franchise characterized by their ritualistic trophy hunting of other lifeforms.
+Initially conceived by screenwriters Jim and John Thomas and designed by special effects artist Stan Winston, the species made its first appearance as the titular villain in the 1987 science fiction action film Predator, directed by John McTiernan.
+Depicted as large, sapient and sentient humanoid beings equipped with advanced technologies such as active camouflage, directed-energy weapons, and interstellar spacecraft, they became emblematic horror monsters of the late 20th century, blending the tropes of slasher villains with elements of alien invasion and militaristic survival narratives.

-The success of Predator led to the establishment of the broader franchise that includes several direct sequels and prequels —Predator 2 (1990), Predators (2010), The Predator (2018), Prey (2022), Predator: Killer of Killers (2025), and Predator: Badlands (2025)—as well as a range of expanded universe media, including comic books, novels, and video games.
+The success of Predator led to the establishment of the broader Predator franchise.
+This includes several direct sequels and prequels—Predator 2 (1990), Predators (2010), The Predator (2018), Prey (2022), Predator: Killer of Killers (2025), and Predator: Badlands (2025)—as well as a range of expanded universe media, including comic books, novels, and video games.
 These works further developed the species' fictional mythology, assigning the creatures names such as Yautja, Hish-Qu-Ten, and Skin Thieves, and exploring aspects of their language, social hierarchy, and cultural practices.

 Beginning with crossover comic books published in the 1990s under the Alien vs. Predator imprint, the Predators later intersected with the Alien film series, pitting the Predators against the titular alien character.
 This narrative convergence led to two theatrical crossover films—Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007)—which further integrated the two fictional universes and expanded the lore of both characters.